 Raised beds can be quite simple to make.
 To create a 4 x 8 foot one, simply buy three 8-foot-long 2-inch x 12-inch boards, cut one in half, and attach the boards in a rectangular shape using 3.5-inch deck screws.
 The width of the bed should not be more than 3 or 4 feet, so that you can easily reach across the planting area without stepping into it.
 This helps prevent soil compaction, which affects how well plants grow.
 If you have issues with gophers, groundhogs, or voles, attach hardware cloth to the bottom of the bed to keep burrowing critters from tunneling up into the soil and raiding your vegetables.

 Raised beds should be a minimum of 8 to 12 inches deep, to give roots plenty of room to spread and grow.
 (Deeper, taller beds mean less stooping over for you, too.)
-Regardless of size, fill raised garden beds with Nature’s Care® Organic Raised Bed Soil to provide just the right environment for strong plant roots.
+Regardless of size, fill raised garden beds with a 50-50 blend of Miracle-Gro® Garden Soil for Vegetables and Herbs and Miracle-Gro® Potting Mix, which will provide just the right environment for strong plant roots.

 For more information about growing vegetables and gardening in raised beds, or about Miracle-Gro products that help you be a more successful gardener, click any of the links below.